Can leaders really effect change in data?

 In 2023 we launched a new online training course – Data for Nonprofit Leaders.
 It was the first of its kind and aimed to equip senior leaders with the skills, knowledge and confidence to drive improvement around data.
 We know data skills are a weak point across our sector and that skills, particularly at leadership level, are key to advancing organisational data maturity.

-We’ve been delighted by the feedback as more cohorts have completed the course.
-We know people leave feeling better equipped and confident to lead on data, as well as being motivated and inspired to take action.
+We’ve been delighted by the feedback as more cohorts have completed the course feeling confident, motivated and inspired to lead on data.

 Data Orchard’s ‘Data for Nonprofit Leaders’ course gave me an opportunity to be honest about my lack of knowledge in an open, informed and supportive environment; it expanded my knowledge in ways that are relevant to my role; and it gave me an opportunity to connect with other leaders and learn from their experience and knowledge in this space.
 I’m hoping now that other colleagues of mine will also be able to join future courses, so that we can start to develop our own data journey with a shared language and a common understanding of what is possible.”